How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: The avoiding sets condition: a necessary and sufficient condition for consensus

-\begin{definition} For a nonnegative stochastic matrix $P$ whose $i$'th row we will denote by $\p_i$, we define \end{definition} It is not hard to see that for stochastic matrices $P_1, P_2$, Indeed, this follows from the observation that the rows of $P_1 P_2$ are convex combinations of the rows of $P_2$.
+\begin{definition} For a stochastic matrix $P$ whose $i$'th row we will denote by $\p_i$, we define The quantity $\delta(P)$ is called the Dobrushin ergodicity coefficient.
+It is not hard to see that for any two stochastic matrices $P_1, P_2$, we have See Chapter 6 of \cite{bremaud} for a proof.
+Since $0 \leq \delta(P) \leq 1$, we have in addition \end{definition}

-Our first lemma characterizes consensus sets in terms of the asymptotic properties of the rows of right-products of matrices; this is item \ref{diff} of the lemma.
+Our first lemma is an equivalence relation between a number of characterization of consensus sets.
+Its punchline is item \ref{inter}, which characterizes consensus sets in terms of the intersection of supports associated with infinite right products (rather than left products).